ftclausen/ftclausen.github.io/_posts/2016-06-16-jenkins_windows_slave_prep_with_chef.markdown

 of Windows + SQL Server combo slaves.

 This article outlines how to provision a Windows node to maximise its readiness to act as a Jenkins slave.
-The Chef cookbook used is for **provisioning only** and is not meant to be run multiple times although it does not break anything if it does end up running again.

 What the Chef cookbook at the core of this HOWTO does is

 * **Install Git**
 * **Install the JDK**
 * **Install the JDK JCE extensions**
-* **Set the registry ownership**
+* **Set the registry ownership so that the master can install the slave remotely**
 * **Set a schedule task to stop the Jenkins service at boot**

 Why the last point?
 Because the master will manage the Jenkins slave process on the slave